Optiwing logo

 I simply chose snowboard to try to catch as many related keywords and accessories as possible.
 Note: It is often wise to include both the singular and plural form of your keyword.
 For this example, you could also include "snowboards" in your keyword research, but for simplicity we will be sticking to just "Snowboard".

-Step 2: Use The Keyword Magic/Explorer Tool
+Use The Keyword Magic/Explorer Tool

 Next, we'll be using SEMrush's keyword magic tool.
 Here's how to do it: